wp-plugins/formidable/readme.txt

 * Direct links available for previews and emailing surveys with and without integration with your current theme.
 Make these links pretty with [Pretty Link](http://blog.strategy11.com/prettylink "Pretty Link") integration
 * Select an email address to send form responses under "Form Notification Options"
 * Input default values into form fields with the option to clear when clicked
-* Saves all responses to the database for future retrieval, reports, and display in [Formidable Pro](http://formidablepro.com/ "Formidable Pro")
 * PHP ninjas can display data in templates using functions in FrmApiController.
 However, there is currently no documentation for these functions.

 == Installation ==